grug/data-mocks/README.md

 - GraphQL mocks only work with clients that use Fetch.
 XHR is currently not supported for this.
 - GraphQL operations must have an operation name.
+- fetch-mock intentionally uses `v6.5.2` this is due to a breaking change on ie11 for newer versions of the library.